 Pruning tree roots before planting reduces transplant shock when the moving day comes.
 Root pruning trees and shrubs is a process intended to replace the lengthy roots with roots closer to the trunk that can be included in the root ball.

 Tree root pruning involves clipping the tree’s roots well about six months before the transplant.
-Pruning tree roots before planting gives new roots time to grow.
-The best time to trim roots of a tree or shrub to be transplanted depends on whether you are moving it in spring or in fall.
+Pruning tree roots before planting gives the new roots time to grow.
+The best time to trim the roots of a tree or shrub to be transplanted depends on whether you are moving it in spring or in fall.
 Trees and shrubs destined for spring transplant should be root pruned in the autumn.
 Those to be transplanted in fall should be pruned in spring.

 Root Pruning Trees and Shrubs

 To begin root pruning, mark a circle on the soil around the tree or shrub to be transplanted.
-The size of the circle depends on the size of the tree, and should also be the outer dimensions of the root ball.
+The size of the circle depends on the size of the tree and should also be the outer dimensions of the root ball.
 The bigger the tree, the bigger the circle.

-Once the circle is marked, tie up the lower branches of the tree or shrub with cord to be sure they are not damaged in the process.
+Once the circle is marked, tie up the lower branches of the tree or shrub with a cord to be sure they are not damaged in the process.
 Then dig a trench in the ground along the outside of the circle.
 As you dig, keep each strata of soil in a separate pile.

 Cut the roots you encounter with a sharp spade or shovel edge.
 When you have dug down sufficiently far to get the majority of the roots, fill the trench back in with the extracted soil.
 Replace it as it was, with the topsoil on top, then water well.